-David H (66A).
-Owen M (64A).
-Rylan M (66B).
-Kaden M (65B)
+David H. 66A, Owen M. 64A, Rylan M. 66B, and Kaden M. 65B

 Brian Koland was a beloved elementary school principal for 30 years.
 He was a brother, a husband, and a father of two.
 And he's gone.
 He took his own life in October of 2021.
-He was in a facility that was supposed to be helping him through those thoughts, on an unsupervised walk.
-They thought he was safe.
-His brother says he knew every kid in his school, all 400 kids, and he knew all their names.
+He was in a facility that was supposed to be helping him.
+The facility staff thought he was safe, and let him go on an unsupervised walk.
+His brother says he knew every kid in his school.
+There were 400 kids, and he knew all their names.
 It was clear that he was loved.

-We collected data on suicide rates vs. the state's spending on healthcare.
-Our data seems to show that while both are increasing, the suicide rates have been on a steady incline, where healthcare spending was on a much slower climb.
-It would seem that maybe instead of simply throwing money at the problem, harder work should be put into making sure that the help we give people is quality help.
+The data were collected on suicide rates vs. the state's spending on healthcare and was acquired from the Minnesota Department of Health, World Atlas, NAMIMN, and the CDC.
+The data seems to show that while both are increasing, the suicide rates have been on a steady incline, where healthcare spending was on a much slower climb.
+Evidently, simply raising our healthcare spending is not enough.